kevinoliver/scrolless/README.md

 On some sites there are overlays at the top or bottom of the window which cause paging down to scroll some of the next page's content underneath the overlay.
 I'm looking at you NYTimes and SF Chronicle.
-Then after page down I'd have manually scroll back up a couple lines.
+Then after page down I'd have to manually scroll back up a couple lines.

 ## Installation

-I haven't dealt with packaging.
+I haven't dealt with packaging this up into an easy download (read as: paid for a Apple developer account).
-Open the extension in Xcode and use `Product > Run` to [launch it](https://developer.apple.com/documentation/safariservices/safari_web_extensions/running_your_safari_web_extension#3744471).
+To install, open the extension in Xcode and use `Product > Run` to [launch it](https://developer.apple.com/documentation/safariservices/safari_web_extensions/running_your_safari_web_extension#3744471).
 Then turn on Developer mode in Safari and then [allow running of unsigned extensions](https://developer.apple.com/documentation/safariservices/safari_web_extensions/running_your_safari_web_extension#3744467).

+While this is a Safari browser extension I'm pretty sure that it'd work with Chrome, Firefox or any other browser supporting the [WebExtensions API](https://extensionworkshop.com/documentation/develop/about-the-webextensions-api/).
+See the files in [`Scolless Extension/Resources/`](Scolless%20Extension/Resources/).

 ## Usage